Which Business is Best For an E2 Visa?

 Retail Stores with Long Term Leases Qualify for E2 Visa

 Clothing and apparel stores, convenience stores, and home furnishing stores all make excellent candidates for an E2 Visa purchase.
-The high sales volume of such stores should clearly meet the ‘bonafide’ standard of an E2 Visa purchase.
+The high sales volume of such stores should meet the ‘bonafide’ standard of an E2 Visa purchase.
 So long as the majority of sales and profits are reported on the company’s tax returns, the immigration authorities should be convinced that the store is a ‘bonafide’ enterprise and operating for the purpose of turning a profit.
 It is imperative that the prospective E2 Visa holder secure a long term lease with the landlord prior to the purchase.
 Typically, landlords of retail plazas do not have a problem extending the lease (although on more favorable terms for the landlord) because they usually want a long term tenant in place.

 Smaller Retail Stores May Still Qualify for E2 Visa